arjungulzzz/ErrorAnalysis/backend-sql-queries.md

   -- Cast to text to ensure consistent ISO 8601 format date::text,
   SUM(error_count)::integer as count,
+  -- Generate the formatted date string based on the bucket size CASE
+    WHEN $1 = 'hour' THEN to_char(date, 'HH24:MI')
+    ELSE to_char(date, 'Mon DD')
+  END as "formattedDate",
   -- Aggregate the breakdowns into a JSONB object, ordered by count descending jsonb_object_agg(breakdown_key, error_count ORDER BY error_count DESC) as breakdown FROM TimeBuckets